yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/components/scrollview.md

 ![scrollview-inspector](./scrollview/scrollview-inspector.png)

-Click the `add component` button at the bottom of the **attribute inspector** and select `ScrollView` from `add UI component` You can then add the ScrollView component to the node.
+Click the `add component` button at the bottom of the **Inspector** and select `ScrollView` from `add UI component` You can then add the ScrollView component to the node.

 ## ScrollView attribute